Briana King

 Briana King (born 1993) is a goofy-footed American skateboarder, community organizer, model and actress.

 King is from east LA and moved to Australia when she was 18.
 She became a model and would watch skaters in the park across the street from her home.
 She left Australia after a mishap with paperwork that caused her to lose her visa and moved to New York City in early 2017.
 She was reintroduced to skateboarding in New York.

 Early life

-Briana King grew up in east LA where she says there were a lot of shootings, drive-byes, and inaction by the police force.
+Briana King grew up in east LA where she says there were a lot of shootings, drive-by's, and inaction by the police force.
 She describes being kept in a bubble, as her mother did not really allow her or her sister to have friends.
 She passed her time by playing music, including on the flute, clarinet, piano, vibraphone, guitar, and some violin and cello.
 At 18, she moved to Australia by herself to model full-time before a paper mishap caused her to return to the United States in 2017.